 5. Kabiraji Cutlet at Mitra Café, Shobhabazar

-This age-old looking with an ordinary para shop vibes serves the best kind of chicken preparations.
+This age-old-looking ordinary para shop vibe serves the best kind of chicken preparations.
 Enjoy the sublime taste of this unique chicken dish made with minced pieces of chicken, bread crumbs, and ginger-garlic.

 6. Sandesh at Girish Chandra Dey and Nakur Chandra Dey, Hedua

 Also known as Nakur Nandi in short, here you can find Strawberry Sandesh, Blackberry Sandesh, Green Apple Sandesh, Chocolate Sandesh, Chocolate Bomb, Pistachio Sandesh, and many more mouth-watering sweets.
 Take your pick!